 Nurses are in management positions in every Clinic.
 This model empowers nurses to coordinate patient care in a streamlined manner, and enables physicians to maximize the amount of time spent on patient care.

 The Women's Cancer Center's achievements are an excellent example of quality improvement at Stanford Health Care.

 In 2010, Nursing Administration received the Malinda Mitchell Award in honor of their Safe Patient Handling initiative, Handle All Transfers Safely (HATS).

 Safe Patient Handling leadership researched best practices and evidence surrounding the prevention of career-ending and life-changing injuries that nurses and other direct providers are at risk of developing in the process of lifting and moving patients.
 They found that a growing body of evidence indicated that commonly used patient transfer strategies such as lift teams, back belts and body mechanics classes are ineffective in reducing back injuries.

 With this knowledge, SHC mandated that institution-wide "no-lift" policies be implemented.
 The HATS program introduced mechanical lifting equipment to support employees and patients.
 The HATS program trained 100% of the staff and deployed equipment to more than 20 inpatient units, operating rooms, and procedural areas by the end of 2009.

-The Stanford Hospital & Clinics (SHC) Safe Patient Handling (SPH) program, Handle All Transfers Safely (HATS) began in 2009 as part of the organization's continuous efforts to provide a safe and healthy work environment for all staff.
+The Stanford Health Care (SHC) Safe Patient Handling (SPH) program, Handle All Transfers Safely (HATS) began in 2009 as part of the organization's continuous efforts to provide a safe and healthy work environment for all staff.